matvilap/matvilap.github.io/_works/reactive-drums.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/8MUhB41oi88" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-This project explores the use of a microphone as a sensor.
-Using some signal processing, chromakeying is mapped to the amplitude of the input signal while the spectrum of the different materials hit by drumsticks determine which color is used for the chromakey.
+In this project I explored using a microphone as a sensing device.
+Using signal processing, audio is analyzed to identify which material is being drummed on.
+The result is then relfected on the different chromakey color selection (black, white, and red).
+The amplitude of the signal is used to activate the chromakey mappings on the selected color.